 Water, sustainability and stewardship within Civic Park at Hemisfair

-Our Texas team is currently constructing a place that fits the history, life and character of San Antonio in the heart of downtown.
+Our Texas team recently finished constructing a place that fits the history, life and character of San Antonio in the heart of downtown.

-Civic Park at Hemisfair (Civic Park), a $27 million world-class park project, will feature a water re-use system that will be a model of water sustainability in keeping with the citizens of San Antonio’s long tradition of water stewardship.
+Civic Park at Hemisfair (Civic Park), a $27 million world-class park project, features a water re-use system that is a model of water sustainability in keeping with the citizens of San Antonio’s long tradition of water stewardship.